 “The opening of this division is helping to expand patient treatment capacity, reduce patient wait times, and improve quality care by shortening the diagnosis to treatment cycle.
 The Academic Center is equipped with state of the art technology to enable optimal training.”

 Chairman of Department of Radiology and Imaging

 Hospital for Special Surgery

-Common diagnostic and treatment procedures performed in the Division of Ultrasound include:
+Common diagnostic and treatment procedures performed in the Division of Musculoskeletal Ultrasound include:

 “The expansion is allowing us to focus our ongoing clinical work and research on pioneering treatments, such as image-guided therapeutic injections to treat conditions such as tendonitis, arthritis and neuromas.
 Image guided injections continue to gain increased recognition because they are minimally invasive, offer many patients immediate relief and often prolong the need for surgery.”

-Hospital for Special Surgery's (HSS) Department of Radiology and Imaging, under the direction of Radiologist-in-Chief Helene Pavlov, MD, FACR, has the largest and most experienced academic musculoskeletal radiology faculty in the world, each with academic appointments at Weill Medical College of Cornell University.
+Hospital for Special Surgery's (HSS) Department of Radiology and Imaging has the largest and most experienced academic musculoskeletal radiology faculty in the world, each with academic appointments at Weill Medical College of Cornell University.
 The department focuses on both the imaging diagnosis of musculoskeletal conditions/diseases and the treatment of specific conditions utilizing image guidance.
 More than 275,000 musculoskeletal examinations are performed annually, including: magnetic resonance imaging (MRI), computed tomography (CT), ultrasound (US) and nuclear medicine (NM) in addition to conventional radiography (X-ray).
 The department also offers teleradiology services.
 All HSS radiologists are board certified by the American Board of Radiology and have received numerous awards by honor and professional societies, including New York Magazine's "Best Doctors" list.